Wondering what vegan Munich has in store for ya?

 There’s so much more to Munich than Oktoberfest.
 Sure, the Bavarian capital can be the scene of lederhosen-clad drunken Weisswürste fest.
 But open your eyes wide and you’ll discover an amazing health and vegan scene, gorgeous boutique hotels, and — what the hell — river surfing right in the city center.
-There’s definitely more than meets the eye in Munich and I set up to explore what lies beneath the Schweinsbraten.
+There’s definitely more than meets the eye in Munich and I set up to explore what lies beneath the Schweinsbraten and just how many vegan restaurants Munich had for me.
 Wunderbar.

 Co-Working at Lost Weekend

-First thing first, we both had a lot of work to do in Munich and our favourite place to do so was hands down Lost Weekend.
+First thing first, I had a lot of work to do in Munich and my favourite place to do so was hands down Lost Weekend.
 A bookstore, vegan coffee shop, co-working space and cultural events venue, this is where all the cool cats in the city hang.
 Wi-Fi can be a bit flakey, but this is the sad reality of Germany at large, so this doesn’t take anything away from them.
 Come early to make sure you get a spot.
 Dogs welcome.
 Great coffee.
 Brrrap!

 Yoga at Rebella Bex